 In June 2018, GASB issued Statement No. 89 Accounting for Interest Cost Incurred before the End of Construction Period.
 This Statement requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
-As a result, interest cost incurred before the end of a construction period as a result, interest cost incurred before the end of a construction period will not be included in the historical cost of a capital asset reported in a business-type activity or enterprise fund.
+As a result, interest cost incurred before the end of a construction period as a nexpense in the period.
+This Statement of a construction period will not be included in the historical cost of a capital asset reported in a business-type activity or enterprise fund.
 The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.